Lrincones/week4_project/README.md

-The Cleaning and Data Project for week4 of the course Getting and Cleaning Data - resubmission Loading the libraries
+The Cleaning and Data Project for week4 of the course Getting and Cleaning Data - resubmission Loading the libraries.
-Required files are in the working directory
+Required files are in the working directory.
 The Files are;
  "activity_labels.txt", "features.txt", "subject_test.txt"
  "subject_train.txt", "X_text.txt", "X_train.txt", "y_test.txt", "y_train.txt"